GravityPDF/gravity-pdf-documentation/docs/v6/users/custom-fonts.md

 * The font name doesn't have to be unique and multiple fonts can share the same name (although it isn't recommended).

 #### Regular (required)
 * This field references the main font file for your [typeface](https://en.wikipedia.org/wiki/Typeface).
-Use the *Select Font* button to open your media library and upload a `.ttf` font file.
-Once uploaded, select your font and press the blue *Select Font* button in the bottom right hand corner of your screen.
-* While the field accepts a URL to the font, the file **must** be uploaded through your media library for it to be correctly loaded in the PDF software.
-External font links will not work.
-This rule also applies to the [*Bold*](#bold-optional), [*Italics*](#italics-optional) and [*Bold Italics*](#bold-italics-optional) fields.
+Drag and drop your font to this box, or click the box and select your font from the dialog box that appears.

 #### Bold (optional)
 * If your [typeface](https://en.wikipedia.org/wiki/Typeface) includes a bold version of your font, you can add it here.
-Use the *Select Font* button to open your media library and select the font.
+Drag and drop your font to this box, or click the box and select your font from the dialog box that appears.
 * This field is optional and if not provided the PDF software will mimic bold when referenced.
 However, you will get a better result if a bold font file is installed.

 #### Italics (optional)
 * If your [typeface](https://en.wikipedia.org/wiki/Typeface) includes an italics version of your font, you can add it here.
-Use the *Select Font* button to open your media library and select the font.
+Drag and drop your font to this box, or click the box and select your font from the dialog box that appears.
 * This field is optional and if not provided the PDF software will mimic italics when referenced.
 However, you will get a better result if an italics font file is installed.

 #### Bold Italics (optional)
 * If your [typeface](https://en.wikipedia.org/wiki/Typeface) includes a bold-italics version of your font, you can add it here.
-Use the *Select Font* button to open your media library and select the font.
+Drag and drop your font to this box, or click the box and select your font from the dialog box that appears.
 * This field is optional and if not provided the PDF software will mimic bold-italics when referenced.
 However, you will get a better result if a bold-italics font file is installed.

 :::tip